Building Your Succession Bench

 Every company needs to know who could step into a key job when the current employee moves up or moves on to another role.
-This succession plan protects the company from the risk to operations of losing a top executive or key employee unexpectedly, and helps prepare for planned personnel changes, such as retirement or promotion.
+This succession plan protects the company from the risk of losing a top executive or key employee unexpectedly, and helps prepare for planned personnel changes, such as retirement or promotion.

 Establishing what the critical roles are and evaluating who can eventually take over are the first two steps in developing a succession plan.
 Once your succession planning team has identified the critical roles to include in your succession plan and nominated succession candidates to fill critical roles in your company, you are ready to prepare your Succession Benches.
-A Succession Bench is a chart of the potential successors for each role to help you monitor and manage your leadership pipeline.
+A Succession Bench is a chart of the potential successors for each role.
+This chart will become a foundation for monitoring and managing your leadership pipeline.